Birmingham City F.C.: Colours and badge

 The Small Heath Alliance members decided among themselves that their colours would be blue; in the early days, they wore whatever blue shirt they had.
-The first uniform kit was a dark blue shirt with a white sash and white shorts.
+The first uniform kit was a dark blue shirt with a sash over the right shoulder variously described as white, yellow, or red.
 Several variations on a blue theme were tried; the one that stuck was the royal blue shirt with a white "V", adopted during the First World War and retained until the late 1920s.
 Though the design changed, the royal blue remained.
 In 1971 they adopted the "penguin" strip – royal blue with a broad white central front panel – which lasted five years.
 Since then they have generally worn plain, nominally royal blue shirts, though the actual shade used has varied.
 Shorts have been either blue or white, and socks usually blue, white or a combination.
 White, yellow, red and black, on their own or in combination, have been the most frequently used colours for the away kit.

 There were aberrations: the 1992 kit, sponsored by Triton Showers, was made of a blue material covered with multicoloured splashes which resembled a shower curtain.
 The home shirt has only once featured stripes: in 1999, the blue shirt had a front central panel in narrow blue and white stripes, a design similar to the Tesco supermarket carrier bag of the time.

 When the club changed its name from Small Heath to Birmingham in 1905 it adopted the city's coat of arms as its badge, although this was not always worn on the shirts.
 The 1970s "penguin" shirt carried the letters "BCFC" intertwined at the centre of the chest.
 The Sports Argus newspaper ran a competition in 1972 to design a new badge for the club.
 The winning entry, a line-drawn globe and ball, with a ribbon carrying the club's name and date of foundation, in plain blue and white, was adopted by the club but not worn on playing shirts until 1976, after the design was granted by the College of Arms in 1975.
-The design recorded at the College did not include the ribbon and was blazoned as "A football ensigned by a terrestrial globe proper".
-This was granted as an heraldic badge to the English Football League and was licensed to Birmingham City.
-An experiment was made in the early 1990s with colouring in the globe and ball, but was soon abandoned.
+An experiment made in the early 1990s with colouring in the globe and ball was soon abandoned.